tomtrask/accupedo-r/README.md

 2. drag the Accupedo.db sqlite database over to a local folder
 3. run accupedo.r either from r or Rscript

+### Wait, what about that analyze_accupedo.py script?

+That script will fetch the latest Accupedo.db (fixed name() from
+${HOME}/Google\ Drive\Data\Accupedo.db and copy it to the work folder and compute the aggregate statistics for the last 30 days and print them out.
+In the time I've been using the accupedo.r script, I've come to rely primarily on that recent historical view of exercise as my primary indicator that I need to do more or less exercise.
+This script also skips over a lot of the growing pains I encountered in the R script.
+The primary motivation for this script is that I got a new computer and forgot to install R but it seemed that the pandas version of the script was much simpler than my R script - this turns out to have been true.

 ### What's missing

 I'd also like to add some weekly aggregates.